Michael-Simon type inequalities in hyperbolic space $\mathbb{H}^{n+1}$ via Brendle-Guan-Li's flows: Introduction

 (2) When $M$ is starshaped and strictly $k$-convex, the inequality (\ref{1.5}) is exactly the corresponding result by virtue of Scheuer-Xia's flow \cite{SX19}. \end{remark} The conclusions in \cite{CZ2022} are not particularly excellent in terms of applications, that is, it is difficult to extract or infer certain well-known outcomes or connections from the conclusions in \cite{CZ2022}.
 They cannot, for example, contain the scenario where $f$ is constant, which is required for the application of the Michael-Simon type inequality.
 Hence, the main goal of this paper is to overcome this shortcoming and thoroughly resolve Conjecture \ref{con1.5} utilizing different geometric flows.

+The basic idea of curvature flow is to change the shape of hypersurfaces by continuously adjusting the geometric properties of the points on them.
+If the curvature flow is designed to keep one geometric quantity unchanged while another geometric quantity is monotonic along the curvature flow, then combining the asymptotic behavior of this flow one can create or prove geometric inequalities, one can refer to \cite{BHW16,CS2022,Hui87,HI2001}.

 There are numerous great results concerning locally constrained flows defined mainly by the Minkowski type formula, for instance, \cite{JX19,LS20,SWX18,WX19,WX,GL2015,GL19}.
+Brendle, Guan and Li \cite{BGL} designed an locally constrained flow of inverse curvature type in space forms, which has an interesting feature: all quermassintegrals along the flow either have monotonicity or remain unchanged.
 Using this type of geometric flows, Hu, Li, and Wei \cite{HLW20} proved sharp Alexandrov-Fenchel type inequalities in $\mathbb{H}^{n+1}$ and new geometric inequalities containing the weighted integral of the $k$-th shifted mean curvature.
 Hu and Li \cite{HL21} also established new sharp inequalities including the weighted curvature integrals in $\mathbb{H}^{n+1}$.

 In the present paper we shall use Brendle-Guan-Li's flow in \cite{BGL} to verify Conjecture \ref{con1.5}.

 Let $X_{0}: \Sigma \to \mathbb{H}^{n+1}$ be a smooth embedding map such that $\Sigma_{0}=X_{0}(\Sigma)$ is a closed, starshaped and $l$-convex hypersurface.
 Brendle, Guan, and Li \cite{BGL} developed the locally constrained inverse curvature flow as follows: